15 Best Work From Home Jobs in 2023

 Here are some useful ways to land a writing job:

-• Cold pitching.
-Cold email is all about sending emails or messages through social media platforms to companies, startups, and employers to let them know about your services.
 Knowing how to write a cold email may be a crucial skill for getting conversions.
-However, don’t be so “cold”, but add a personal touch, describing how you know their company and how your services would benefit them.
-As a rule of thumb, make your email length less than 200 words, as they have a better response rate.
+However, don’t be so “cold,” but add a personal touch, describing how you know their company and how your services would benefit them.

 Here’s a list of the most lucrative writing boards: